msfchen/deep_learning/attentionmodel/README.md

 # Attention Models

-- Given a set of vectors of keys, values, and query, attention is a technique to compute a weighted sum of the values, dependent on the compatability scores between the query and keys.
+- Given a set of vectors of keys, values, and query, attention is a technique to compute a weighted sum of the values, dependent on the compatibility scores between the query and keys.
 - It is sometimes referred to as that the query attends to or focuses on particular parts of the keys or values, by giving different weights to different parts.
 - Attention Variants: